Almonte, Spain: Romería de El Rocío

 It is the most popular holiday in Almonte, declared an International Touristic Holiday by the Spanish government in 1980 and gathering more than one million people in town.
-These visitors include pilgrims from around 120 national and foreign filial confraternities, which get to the temple of El Rocío from different points over the world, walking or by horse or car, to worship Almonte's patron saint, the Virgin of El Rocío.
+These visitors include pilgrims from around 120 national and international filial confraternities, which travel to the temple of El Rocío from different parts of the world, walking or by horse or car, to worship Almonte's patron saint, the Virgin of El Rocío.
 It is a 12th-century anonymous gothic wooden carved sculpture.
 From the 60s on, the number of regular visitors boosted, reaching its peak at a religious level with the visit of Pope John Paul II in 1993.
 In order to successfully organise such a massive event, a security planning called "Plan Romero" has been executed since 1983.
 These preventive measures are carried out by the town hall, the regional government and Almonte's confraternity in a synchronous way in Seville, Huelva and Cádiz, the three main provinces from which the confraternities come.

 It involves more than 6,000 professionals (police, medical services, firefighters, etc.) and AML and GPS technologies, becoming one of the most expensive security deployments in Europe.
 The confraternities that have been affiliating to Almonte over the last centuries include Madrid (1961), Barcelona (1969), Toledo (1986), Valencia (1991), Gijón (1998), Argentina (1993), Brussels (2000) or Australia (2000s).
 Besides the religious aspect, there's a strong cultural and festive interest and many visitors who are not into any religious feelings and do not participate in the religious part, in spite of being part of the pilgrimage.
 There's an environmental interest too, for the last part of the journey to the village is through the Doñana National Park, the largest natural reserve in Europe.
 The holidays take an entire week for the local people of Almonte, with two key days: Wednesday, when the "Hermandad Matriz" (Almonte's confraernity) makes the pilgrimage from Almonte to El Rocío and Monday, when the Virgin is taken out from the temple to tour the village.